 Bangla is the medium of instruction in mainstream Bangla medium (Kamol, 2009).
 Most of the students of Bangladesh go through this stream (Banu & Sussex, 2001).
 There are two types of institutions under Bangla medium: Public and Private.
 However, each type has a primary, secondary (S.S.C), and higher secondary (H.S.C) level (Haque, 2011).
 Public schools and colleges provide only Bangla medium education.
 A few English medium schools follow the British and American curriculum.
-The number of English medium schools is very insignificant compared to the total number of Bangla medium schools in Bangladesh might be lower than 0.5 percent.
+The number of English medium schools is very insignificant compared to the total number of Bangla medium schools.
+Compared to the Bangla-medium schools and colleges, the total number of English medium schools in Bangladesh might be lower than 0.5 percent.
 According to Kamol (2009), there are approximately 500 English medium schools in Bangladesh.
 The number might be actually greater than this.
 These schools are attended by a limited number of privileged people.
 They go abroad for higher studies and never to return home.